 - increased risk of developing certain cancers; and

 When taking some of these medicines, frequent blood tests are needed to check on your blood cell counts and liver function.

 Antibiotics may be used to control infection and reduce disease activity.

 Medicines to control diarrhoea and pain are also often prescribed.

 If your disease is severe, you may need to be admitted to hospital where you will be given medications intravenously.

-Because Crohn's disease results in parts of the gastrointestinal tract being diseased and also results in diarrhoea and loss of appetite, people with the disease do not have good absorption of nutrients, vitamins and minerals from the foods they eat.
+Because Crohn's disease results in parts of the gastrointestinal tract being diseased and also results in diarrhoea and loss of appetite, people with the disease often do not have good absorption of nutrients, vitamins and minerals from the foods they eat.
 For this reason, people with Crohn's disease may have to take nutritional supplements and/or have vitamin injections.

 Eating a healthy balanced diet is important, particularly as it’s important for a person with Crohn's disease to maintain a good weight.
 If you find that certain foods make your diarrhoea worse, it makes sense to avoid these.
-Some people with Crohn's disease aren’t able to absorb particular nutrients from their food, so may need to take vitamin or mineral supplements.

 Always discuss any supplements you are planning to take with your doctor.